GenesysCloudBlueprints/partial-transcription-blueprint/blueprint/index.md

 ### Software Development Kit (SDK)

-- **Platform API Javascript Client** - The sample app employs React+TypeScript, thus the javascript SDK is used here.
+- **Platform API JavaScript Client** - The sample app employs React+TypeScript, thus the javaScript SDK is used here.
 However, the same functionality could be achieved using other languages.
-Find the Platform API Javascript Client here: https://github.com/MyPureCloud/platform-client-sdk-javascript
+Find the Platform API JavaScript Client here: https://github.com/MyPureCloud/platform-client-sdk-javascript

 ## Requirements